ShaharNaveh/ShaharNaveh.github.io/content/blog/should-i-attend-a-shortcut-college-for-a-technical-role/index.md

 They claim that completing their course guarantees job offers without additional effort.
 These institutions typically provide condensed courses aimed at rapid employment but often lack depth.

 ## Why Not?
+### It's a Scam
+Shortcut colleges charge high fees for programs that deliver limited value, using aggressive marketing tactics to attract students.
+They often promise job placements that either don't materialize or are in low-paying, unstable positions, leading to disappointment and financial strain.

 ### You Need to Study on Your Own
 Success in tech requires continuous self-learning and adaptability.
 No single course can provide all the knowledge you need for a sustainable career.
 In the fast-paced world of technology, you must learn new topics independently to keep your skills current.